Flinders Street railway station

-The station's current main building was completed in 1909 and is a cultural icon of Melbourne.
+The current station building was completed in 1909 and is a cultural icon of Melbourne.
 The distinctive and eclectic Edwardian building, with its prominent dome, arched entrance, tower and clocks is one of the city's most recognisable landmarks, and its grand, somewhat exotic character led to the popular myth that the design was actually intended for Mumbai's Victoria Terminus and vice versa, but was swapped in the post.

 The Melbourne saying "I'll meet you under the clocks" refers to the row of indicator clocks above the main entrance, which show the next departure for each line; the alternative, "I'll meet you on the steps", refers to the wide staircase beneath the clocks.

 It has been listed on the Victorian Heritage Register since 1982.

 History

 Early terminus

 The first railway station to occupy the Flinders Street site was a collection of weatherboard train sheds.
 It was opened on 12 September 1854 by the Lieutenant-Governor, Charles Hotham.
-The terminus was the first city railway station in Australia, and the opening day saw the first steam train trip in the country.
-It travelled to Sandridge (now Port Melbourne), over the since-redeveloped Sandridge Bridge and along the now-light rail Port Melbourne line.
+The terminus was the first city railway station in Australia, and the opening day saw the first steam train trip in Australia.
+The train travelled to Sandridge (now Port Melbourne), over the since-reconstructed Sandridge Bridge and along what is now the light rail Port Melbourne line.

 There is some confusion over the original name of the station.
-In his book "Victorian Railways to '62", Leo Harrigan indicates that it was first named "Melbourne Terminus".
-Newspaper articles about the opening in September 1854 refer to "Melbourne terminus" with a lower case t, which may have caused this mis-apprehension.
+Leo Harrigan, in his book Victorian Railways to '62, writes that it was first named "Melbourne Terminus".
+Newspaper articles about the opening in September 1854 refer to "Melbourne terminus" with a lower case "t", which may have caused the misapprehension.

-H.K Atkinson in his book "Suburban Tickets of the Victorian Railways", lists the station as being called "Flinders Street" from its opening.
 Early tickets for the railway just show "Melbourne" as the destination.
+Yet H.K Atkinson, in his book Suburban Tickets of the Victorian Railways, lists the station as "Flinders Street" from its opening.
 Moreover, a newspaper report of December 1854 mentions that the Hobsons Bay Railway Company shareholder meeting was held at "Flinders Street Station".
 In all likelihood, the station was called "Melbourne, Flinders Street" from the outset, and the somewhat superfluous "Melbourne" was gradually dropped through common usage.
-When Prince's Bridge station opened across the street in 1859, the Flinders Street name would undoubtedly have become more prominent.
-The platforms for trains arriving from Station Pier retained the "Melbourne, Flinders Street" signage well into the twentieth century, so migrants fresh off the boat wouldn't be confused about where they were.
+When Prince's Bridge station opened across Swanston Street in 1859, the Flinders Street name would undoubtedly have become more prominent.
+The platforms for trains arriving from Station Pier retained the "Melbourne, Flinders Street" signage well into the twentieth century to minimise confusion for new visitors.